jacnik/web_hooks/README.md

     Discuss the code and approaches

 ***

-# Auhorization
-For demo purposes jwt token can be obtained from https://jwt.io/

 # Ideas (failed or otherwise):
 - Graph Ql is not the best tool for the job, make a rest api.